BrianStinerGithub/UnconventionalWisdom/Scripts/Printing money does nothing.markdown

 ### Working Script

-Todo - Print money and setup set
+Todo - Print money piles, red light, printer, and setup set

 **Holding a wad of cash, hear a printer, see a printer in light, talk to camera**